concord-consortium/portal-pages/README.md

 This respository serves multiple purposes:

+1. It contains the code for portal-pages.js which is a library of React components used by the Portal.
-1. It allows for version control for the various custom portal page content areas like the homepage and project pages.
+1. It allows for version control for the various custom portal page content areas like the homepage and project or collection pages.
-2. It contains a server that fetches remote portal pages and then injects local page content for development and testing.
+1. It contains a server that fetches remote portal pages and then injects local page content for development and testing.
-2. It features a build system via Travis that exports the static pages to S3.
+1. It features a build system via Travis that exports the static pages to S3.

 ## Organization

 At the top level there are four folders:

 * `/src` - contains the html and css for the custom portal page content and the portal pages library
-* `/server` - contains the development server
+* `/server` - contains the development server for custom portal page content
-* `/dest` - contains the results of concatenating all the .css and .html files in src, this is not kept in git
+* `/dest-portals` - contains the results of concatenating all the .css and .html files in src/portals, this is not kept in git
+* `/dest` - contains the build of the portal pages library and its assets
-* `/scripts` - contains npm build script that generates the files in /dest
+* `/scripts` - contains npm build script that generates the files in /dest-portals
 * `/mock-ajax` - contains the json responses when mocking is enabled

 The `/src/portals` folder is further organized by portal, using the full domain, eg `/src/portals/learn.concord.org`.
 Each static page content is then named for the same page on the portal, eg `/src/portals/learn.concord.org/index.html`.
 Each `.html` file in src should resolve to the same page on the remote portal and can optionally have a seperate .css file with the same basename, eg `/src/portals/learn.concord.org/index.css`.
 The seperate css file allows for live updating of the css using the development server.
 Each final static page is built using seperate css and html pages that are then concatenated (css first).

 The `/src/library` folder contains the shared component library code that is included both the in development server and built as a standalone file by the build script.

+The `/src/examples` folder contains the example html files for testing the components in the library.
+The html files are modified by webpack to include the portal-pages.js.
+If webpack is run in production mode then it will also include portal-pages.css.

 ## Build the Static Files